Hi Sue

 Please, I need some help.

 We speak English at home, as my husband is Scottish.
-I, however, come from a German family and wanted my children to attend a German school, where German is offered as a second language.
-My son is in currently in 4th grade, and is having a major problem with German.
+I, however, came from a German family and wanted my children to attend a German school where German is offered as a second language.
+My son is currently in 4th grade and has a major problem with German.
 I am pulling my hair out.
-I would like to know how I can assist him in progressing.
+I would like to know how I can assist him in making progress.

 Thanks,